gdmello/t.i.l/certificates.md

 Certificate Authorities (CAs)
 =============================
 * A CA generates and validates digital certificates
-* The CA adds it's own signature to the public key of the client, essentially indicating that the public key is valid
+* The CA adds it's own signature to the public key of the client, essentially indicating that the public key is valid.
 * Examples of CA are - VeriSign, Entrust and GlobalSign

 Obtain a Certificate